Cannington Mine: Mining

+The deposit was discovered by BHP in 1990.
+Although sitework and underground mining began in 1997, full production was not achieved until early 1999, with 1.5 million tons of ore processed in 1999.
+Production reached 3 million tons of ore per year and in 2010 it was the largest and lowest cost silver and lead mine in the world.
+Original expected life of the Cannington mine was 25 years, however South32 is targeting an extension of the mine life at least until 2032 at reduced production of around 1.8 million tons, with further activity possible given current metal prices.

 Facilities

 The mine site is serviced by road from McKinlay and the private Trepell Airport.
 A small housing settlement exists on site for mine workers, consisting of 270 short term accommodation rooms, 364 village rooms, and serving about 67 000 meals per month.
 Employment is given as about 600 people and a further 300 to 400 contractors, of which 70% of the mine workers are estimated to be fly-in fly-out (FIFO) from Townsville.
 The mine site has a 3 megawatt solar farm to reduce gas consumption and associated greenhouse gas emissions.
 Electricity generated by the solar farm is used to supply the operation’s accommodation village and airport with surplus power used to support mining and processing operations.
 It is anticipated that the solar farm will prevent between 4,000 and 6,000 tonnes of greenhouse gas emissions per year.
 Two deaths have occurred at the site, a 19-year-old trainee driller on 15 December 2006, and a fifty-one-year-old contractor on 17 January 2008.